 Getting Started with Egg Incubators

 Hatching poultry from eggs is a fun, rewarding experience.
-All you need is an incubator and a little perseverance.
+If you have a broody hen, you can use a simple nesting box for incubation.
+Otherwise, all you need is an incubator and a little perseverance.
 You can build your own, or opt for an “automatic” incubator that controls the temperature, humidity and the turning of the eggs.

 Premier is pleased to offer Borotto® egg incubators for small-to-medium hatches (8–49 chicken eggs).
 Made in Italy and known worldwide for their superior performance and high reliability, these machines deliver excellent hatch rates at an affordable price.